iWinston/typeorm-plus/README.md

  primary column an *AUTO_INCREMENT*.
 * `@Column(columnType, columnOptions)` - tells ORM to create a table column for the given class property.

+#### connect to the database and register Photo entity class in ORM

 Now lets run bootstrap our application and connect to the database.
 Create `app.ts`: